 Tuesday March 23, 2021 – 6:00-8:00 PM (MT)

 Tuesday April 6, 2021 – 6:00-8:00 PM (MT)

-- Learn about East Asia from experts in the field and connect with regional colleagues and fellow educators.
+- Participants learned about East Asia from experts in the field and connect with regional colleagues and fellow educators.

-- Receive $200 worth of materials and resources on the topics of study.
+- $200 worth of materials and resources on the topics of study.

 - 20 free MT OPI Clock Hours or 20 free WA OSPI Clock Hours (for 8 hours of live virtual class attendance, and 12 hours of online coursework and completion of a final project)